intel/userspace-cni-network-plugin/README.md

 # vppctl set int ip table virtio_user0 0
 ```

-Run the VPP in another container B and ping the Container A
+* Run the VPP(version 17.01) in another container B and ping the Container A

 ```
 # vppctl ping 10.56.217.132
 ```

-If the system works well, the ping would be successful
+* If the system works well, the ping would be successful

 ### Contacts
-For any questions about Vhostuser CNI, please reach out on github issue or feel free to contact the developer @john and @kural in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)
+For any questions about Vhostuser CNI, please reach out on github issue or feel free to contact the developer @Kural and @abdul in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)